||1 week ago|

 |OMRON||HEM-7080IT||M10 IT, M9 Premium||USB (HID)||Thanks to Sven Schirrmacher for giving access via usbip over internet|

-Please help to add more devices!
-Read the "Device Plugins" section of the guide and take a look at the plugin source to get started.
+- read the "Device Plugins" section of the guide and take a look at the plugin sources (usb-hid, usb-serial, bluetooth) to start coding your own plugin

 Main window with some records…